ikunetwork/WhitePaper/README.md

 ### The `RST[x]` `permissionlessLicense`

  The IKU architecture facilitates an ongoing real time auction market around R&D data through the `permissionlessLicense` protocol.
 The `permissionlessLicense` protocol allows for global trade of any dataset or IP, that has scarcity properties, as cryptographic assets (not just limited to biotech).
-Acquisition of a certain threshold of cryptographic assets - a token supply number which is predetermined at the time of the `RFP` creation - triggers an automatic copyright license to the `RST[x]` sub-network memory.
+Acquisition of a certain threshold of cryptographic assets - a token supply number which is predetermined at the time of the `RFP` creation - triggers an automatic copyright license to the `RSM[x]` sub-network memory.
 This allows for a license to be highly available, fungible and auditable as it is a datapoint on a blockchain.
-In IKU's case, a `permissionlessLicense` would be granted upon a certain Ethereum address holding z% of outstanding `RST[x]`.
+In IKU's case, a `permissionlessLicense` would be granted upon a certain Ethereum address holding z% of outstanding `RSM[x]`.

 The party who holds the private key to such Ethereum address now has a license to utilize and exploit the R&D data, e.g. completed Phase II clinical trial data, to potentially submit to the U.S. FDA for approval.
 The more scientifically advanced the R&D initiative, the greater the expected demand for the memory and its corresponding license and therefore `RST[x]` becomes more scientifically valuable i.e. completing Phase II clinical trials - more value will be required by one who desires a `permissionlessLicense` to achieve the `RST[x]` threshold.